polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 You will leverage a number of artifacts that you already implemented earlier in this lab, including:

+-   Terraform binaries which you uploaded into your Cloud Shell home directory in the first task of the first exercise

 -   HANA software that you uploaded to an Azure Storage account in the first task of the first exercise

 -   SSH key pair you generated in the second task of the first exercise

 ### Task 1: Prepare for a highly-available HANA deployment